katehu/katehu.github.io/publications.md

 "Climate and Tree Species Distributions Change – Informing Forestry professionals, Conservationists, and Regulators the Potential Impacts of Climate Change on US Forests" <br/>
 https://mjdvl.shinyapps.io/NCASI_APP/ (2022)

+## Methods to integrate statistical models, measurements, and scientific knowledge <a.name="epistemology"></a>

+Hu, J & Carrion C. (2022) Using Causal Learning Algorithms to Assist in Agricultural Management Decisions.
+(U.S. Patent No. #11,406,053)

+Internal Peer-Reviewed Technical Reports @ The Climate Corporation, A subsidary of Bayer Crop Science

+• Kate Hu, Camila Casquilho, Megan Chen, Combining Measurements and Models for Nitrogen Management.
+Technical Report, 2018
+• Kate Hu, Adjust Measurement-based Nitrogen Management Decisions using Biogeochemical Process Models.
+Technical Report, 2018

 ## Epistemology <a.name="epistemology"></a>

 **Jie Kate Hu** , Xianlong Wang, Pei Wang <br/>
 “Testing Gene-gene Interactions in Genome Wide Association Studies”<br/> *Genetic Epidemiology*, 38, 123-134 (2014). <br/>
-   <small>  Studied definitions of gene-gene interaction; Pointed out the flaws in previous comparison studies of gene-gene interaction testing methods; studied definitions of gene-gene interaction underlying different testing methods; provided conditions of when these tests were comparable <small>
+   <small>  Studied definitions of gene-gene interaction; pointed out the flaws in comparison studies of gene-gene interaction testing methods in literature due to variation in definitions; provided conditions of when these tests were comparable <small>